 One great characteristic of an ideal cannabis plant is the amount of trichomes it produces.
 These trichomes are in THCs which are highly sought after by growers.
 When male plants seed female plants, the female plants stop the production of trichomes which reduces its quality.
 This is the reason why most growers prefer feminized seeds because eventually, they all become female plants, and it saves them the hassle of culling out male plants.

 For indoor growers, regulating light schedules at 12/12 is advised.
 Outdoor growers in cold regions, on the other hand, are advised to construct hoop houses or greenhouses which can be covered at a designated time to simulate early nightfall and to avoid the frosting of buds.
 Pest and disease control is also crucial in the flowering stage because normally, the plants are vulnerable to these problems in this stage.
 Removing these problems will help you avoid crop losses.

 The Harvest Stage and What Needs to be Done

 Next to the flowering stage is the much-awaited harvest season!
 The question is when does it take place?
 Product descriptions usually contain specific periods as to when you can harvest your crops.
 But actually, those are just mere suggestions.

-Knowing when to harvest involves great observation on the trichomes.
+Knowing when to harvest involves great observation of the trichomes.
 The trichomes are where THCs are produced.
 Initially, they all start out clear.
-But once they produce more THC, opaque white color takes over.
+But once they produce more THC, the opaque white color takes over.
 As the buds reach maximum potency, the trichomes will start to turn amber.
 This means that the THC is starting to break down.
 At this point, it is important to harvest the crops right away.